richard9106/remember-me-javaScript-essentials/README.md

 To deploy a project I had to:

-* Log in to GitHub and click on repository to deploy ([remember-me-javaScript-essentials](https://github.com/richard9106/remember-me-javaScript-essentials))
+* Log in to GitHub and click on repository to deploy ([<span style="color:orange">remember-me-javaScript-essentials](https://github.com/richard9106/remember-me-javaScript-essentials))
 * select `Settings` and find GitHub Pages section at the very bottom of the page
 * from source select `none` and then `Milestone-Projects` branch.
 * click `save` and page was deployed after auto-refresh.